-- 1. The Planning Proposal 171-179 Great North Road & 1A-1B Henry Street, Five Dock, as shown at Attachment 3 to the subject report, be amended prior to submission to the Department of Planning and Environment with a request for Gateway Determination as follows: - a) The maximum Floor Space Ratio be retained at 2.5:1. - b) The maximum Height of Buildings be reduced, consistent with the draft Height of Buildings Map, provided at Attachment 2. - c) Application of Active Street Frontages, consistent with the draft Active Street Frontages Map, provided at Attachment 2. - d) Identification of the Site on the draft Affordable Housing Contribution Scheme Map, provided at Attachment 2. - e) Identification of the Site on the draft Design Excellence Map, provided at Attachment 2. - 2.
-Council undertake feasibility testing to determine the amount of affordable housing that should be provided pursuant to Clause 6.12 of the Canada Bay Local Environmental Plan 2013 and the outcome of the feasibility testing be reflected in the Planning Proposal and a draft amendment to the Canada Bay Affordable Housing Contribution Scheme. - 3.
-The Planning Proposal and supporting reports be updated to reflect 1 and 2 above, and recommendations made within this report, prior to the Planning Proposal being submitted to the Department of Planning and Environment for a Gateway Determination. - 4.
-An Economic Impact Assessment and Waste Management Plan be prepared prior to the planning proposal being placed on public exhibition. - 5.
-Council prepare draft amendments to the Canada Bay Development Control Plan to provide guidance for future development on the site.
+- Council endorse Planning Proposal 171-179 Great North Road & 1A-1B Henry Street, Five Dock, as shown at Attachment 4 to the subject report, for submission to the Department of Planning and Environment with a request for Gateway Determination, subject to the following amendments: - a) The maximum Floor Space Ratio be retained at 2.5:1. - b) The maximum Height of Buildings be reduced, consistent with the draft Height of Buildings Map, provided at Attachment 2. - c) Application of Active Street Frontages, consistent with the draft Active Street Frontages Map, provided at Attachment 2.

-- 6. A draft Planning Agreement be negotiated, outlining public benefits arising from this planning proposal in accordance with the Canada Bay Planning Agreements Policy. - 7.
-The updated Planning Proposal, draft Development Control Plan, draft Affordable Housing Contribution Scheme and draft Planning Agreement be endorsed for public exhibition in accordance with any conditions imposed under the Gateway Determination.
+- d) Identification of the Site on the draft Design Excellence Map, provided at Attachment 2. - 2.
+The Planning Proposal and supporting reports be updated to reflect 1 above, and recommendations made within this report (including Option A in Attachment 1), prior to the Planning Proposal being submitted to the Department of Planning and Environment for a Gateway Determination. - 3.
+An Economic Impact Assessment and Waste Management Plan be prepared prior to the planning proposal being placed on public exhibition. - 4.
+Council prepare draft amendments to the Canada Bay Development Control Plan to provide guidance for future development on the site. - 5.
+A draft Planning Agreement be negotiated, outlining public benefits arising from this planning proposal in accordance with the Canada Bay Planning Agreements Policy. - 6.
+The updated Planning Proposal, draft Development Control Plan, and draft Planning Agreement be endorsed for public exhibition in accordance with any conditions imposed under the Gateway Determination. - 7.
+Authority be delegated to the General Manager to make minor variations to the Planning Proposal to correct any drafting errors or to ensure it is consistent with the Planning Proposal following the receipt of a Gateway Determination.